-Africaid is a community based organisation in Zimbabwe which, through its Zvandiri programme, provides community based prevention, treatment, care and support for children and adolescents living with HIV.
+Africaid is a community based organisation in Zimbabwe which, through its Zvandiri programme, provides community based prevention, treatment, care and support for children, adolescents and young people living with HIV.

 It started in 2004 when a group of HIV positive children in Harare wanted to establish a support group where they could share experiences and develop skills for growing up with HIV.
 The group was named “Zvandiri” by Amanda, a 14 year old girl, at the first support group meeting in 2004.
 She wanted to say